18F/identity-pki/doc/adr/0008-diagramming.md

   it may be fedramped, so we might be able to procure it.
 * *Figma Design:*  This is nifty, but you cannot connect arrows and have them move around when the objects move around.
 Cannot save document to file to put in git.
+* *Visio:*  This only runs on windows, which basically nobody has in our group.